dylanwalsh117/Online-Shopping-Firebase/README.md

 # Online-Shopping-Firebase

-Online clothing store, with real-time database and email/password authetication using firebase.
+Online clothing store android application, with real-time database and email/password authetication using firebase.
 Inlcuding functional shopping cart which stores information and calculates total price of items.